StarWarsFoundryVTT/StarWarsFFG/docs/foundry-v14.md

 - Starting commit: `a0a0b546e6171551bf37c55e2420eaafc0a04e56`.
 - Target runtime: Foundry VTT 14.367 (stable), checked 2026-09-09.
 - Existing Windows runtime: Foundry VTT 13.351, serving the live `Star Wars` world on port 30000.
 - Current status: **27/27 integration tests pass against the installed development archive**, and **18/18 isolated compatibility tests pass**.
-The representative v13 backup completed core migration to 14.367.
-Its client acceptance awaits a GM login; full compatibility is **not yet verified**.
+The representative v13 backup completed core migration to 14.367 and now opens in the GM client.
+Acceptance checks on existing documents remain in progress; full compatibility is **not yet verified**.
 - Manifest: minimum 13, verified 13, maximum 14.
 Maximum permits development testing; it is not a verification claim.

 ## Changes prepared